How Much Does Cavity Wall Insulation Cost?

 This is part of the ECO scheme, backed by government legislation.

-We chose EPS beads (polystyrene balls) as they are least likely to cause damp problems.
+I know from experience that EPS beads (polystyrene balls) are one the best options as they’re least likely to cause damp problems.

 Should you be worried about potential damp?

 Well, yes, there is a genuine risk of the insulation getting wet and damp penetrating into the home.